OmarThinks/gemini-live-audio-project/thinking.md

 - install dependencies ✅
 - connect with a socket to the backend as in the example ✅
-- Create a minimal websocket endpoint, make just respond with pong
+- Create a minimal websocket endpoint, make just respond with pong ✅
-- test a request with it on postman
+- Connect to it with the react app ✅
-- Connect to it with the react app
+- Frontend: create buttons to manage the state of the connection and sending messages
 - Read the server to server connection documentation
 - From frontend, send the same voice base64 request to the websocket endpoint
 - Make the backend receive this base64 request